preons/docs/content/articles/making-preons.md

 ### Limitation 2 - Hovering and animations

 Animations are the life-blood of interactive websites.
-At a minimum, we need to hover and change things like colors of text and backgrounds on buttons.
+At a minimum, we need to hover and change things like colours of text and backgrounds on buttons.
 Okay, it's not essential, but great for user experience.
 So a new preonize function would be needed.

 ```scss
 @mixin preonize-hover($name, $prop, $map, $breakpoints) {